Introduction to Online Control: Formalization and Examples of a Control Problem

 Here $\x_t \in \reals^{d_x} $ is the state of the system, $\y_t \in \reals^{d_y} $ is the observation, $\uv_t \in \reals^{d_u}$ is the control input, and $\w_t \in \reals^{d_w}$ is the perturbation.

-The function $g_t$ is a mapping from the state to the observed state, and the function $f_t$ is the transition function, given current state $\x_t$ and control input $\uv_t$.
+The function $g_t$ is a mapping from the state to the observed state, and the function $f_t$ is the transition function, given the current state $\x_t$, the input control $\uv_t$, and the perturbation $\w_t$.
 The subscript indicates the relevant quantities at time step $t$. \end{definition}

-Given a dynamical system, there are several possible objectives we can formulate.
-A generic formulation appears below, which captures many common control formulations, notably the optimal control problem and the robust control problem, which will be addressed in much more detail later in this book.
+Given a dynamical system, there are several possible objectives that we can formulate.
+We give a generic formulation below that captures many common control formulations, notably the optimal control problem and the robust control problem.
+These will be addressed in much more detail later in this book.
 In this problem formulation, the goal is to minimize the long-term horizon cost given by a sequence of cost functions.

-\begin{definition}[A generic control problem] Given a dynamical system with starting state $(\x_1,\y_1)$, iteratively construct controls $u_t$ to minimize a sequence of loss functions $c_t(\y_t, \uv_t)$, $c_t: \reals^{d_y \times d_u} \to \reals$.
-This is given by the following mathematical program
+\begin{definition}[A generic control problem] Given a dynamical system with starting state $(\x_1,\y_1)$, iteratively construct controls $u_t$ to minimize a sequence of loss functions $c_t(\y_t, \uv_t)$, $c_t \colon \reals^{d_y + d_u} \to \reals$.
+This is given by the following mathematical program:

 \end{definition}